Download Careers360 App

 If one has only four months to prepare for CAT 2025, then one should divide their preparation plan stage-wise.
 This makes their preparation easy, and they can handle the CAT preparation pressure with ease.
 Here are some tips for four-month CAT preparation.

-Spot yourself where you are standing.
+Spot yourself where you are standing

-Before starting the CAT 2025 preparation, candidates need to check where they stand currently, such as whether their basics are straightforward or not, whether they know the basic formulas to solve Quantitative Aptitude questions, etc. After knowing this, candidates can understand their strengths and weaknesses.
+Before starting the CAT 2025 preparation, candidates need to check where they stand currently, such as whether their basics are clear or not, whether they know the basic formulas to solve Quantitative Aptitude questions, etc. After knowing this, candidates can understand their strengths and weaknesses.
 If one is unable to assess one's level of preparation, then moving forward can be a herculean task.

 After making a diagnosis report, candidates can categorise which sections they are accurate in and which ones they need to work hard on.
 It will hardly take 2 to 3 days to spot where one is standing.